 Who is at risk?
 All children under the age of 6 years old are at risk because they are growing so rapidly and because they tend to put their hands or other objects, which may be contaminated with lead dust, into their mouths.
 However, children living at or below the poverty line who live in older housing are at greatest risk.
 Additionally, children of some racial and ethnic groups and those living in older housing are disproportionately affected by lead.

 Lead poisoning is entirely preventable.
-The key is stopping children from coming into contact with lead and treating children who have been poisoned by lead.
-The goal is to prevent lead exposure to children before they are harmed.
+The key is to stop children from coming into contact with lead and to treat children who have been poisoned by lead.
+The goal is to prevent childhood lead exposure before they are harmed.
 There are many ways parents can reduce a child’s exposure to lead.
 Lead hazards in a child’s environment must be identified and controlled or removed safely.

 There are a number of programs available to assist Kane County families with lead-based paint hazards.
 Both homeowners and renters are eligible, but must meet certain income requirements (i.e. household income for a family of four cannot exceed $60,650).
 Work is based on the results of a risk assessment and is performed by lead-licensed contractors.

 The Childhood Lead Poisoning Prevention Program addresses the issues that result when higher levels of lead are found in blood tests of children in Kane County.
 We educate families on how to reduce lead exposure and help families get treatment.
 We also educate individuals and the community to raise awareness of the causes of childhood lead poisoning.

 Blood lead screenings can identify children at risk and allow doctors to provide prompt treatment.
 Blood lead screenings are available through your medical provider.

 Older homes built before 1978 are much more likely to have lead-based paint.
 If you are interested in having your home inspected for lead risks, contact a licensed Lead Risk Assessor.